Yeening/Yeening.github.io/source/_posts/How-to-build-your-personal-blog-with-github-page-and-hexo.md

 * For Mac:

-  * Download install package at official website; or just use:
+  * Download install package at official website: [Download | Node.js](<https://nodejs.org/en/download/>); or just use:

     ```
-    brew install node
+    brew install node@10
     ```

     in Terminal.

+  * If you don't have home-brew installed in your Mac, you could use:

+    ```
+    /bin/bash -c "$(curl -fsSL https://raw.githubusercontent.com/Homebrew/install/master/install.sh)"
+    ```

+    in your Terminal to install it (if you already have, ignore this).

 * After installation, use `node -v` in cmd to check node.js.